-They have no conscious, and if they want something that’s yours, they feel entitled just to have it.
+They have no conscience￼, and if they want something that’s yours, they feel entitled just to have it.

-They have a lack in empathy, so have no regard to your feelings.
+They have a lack of empathy, so they have no regard for your feelings.

 They will plan and plot against you.
 No matter what the age gap.